 The polygenic variation in the pathogen should influence numerous genes that consequently shift the pathogen’s transcriptome and cause differential expression of various virulence mechanisms.
 This variation in virulence mechanism will then impact the host and lead to shifts in the host’s resistance-associated transcriptome.
 Thus, by measuring the transcriptome in both the pathogen and the host, it should be possible to map how genetic variation in the pathogen is conveyed through the pathogen’s transcriptome and concurrently how the host’s transcriptome responds.
 Recent work has shown that it is possible to measure the pathogen’s transcriptome in planta in A. thaliana -Pseudomonas syringae leading to new hypothesis about virulence (Nobori, Velásquez et al. 2018).
 To date in plants, co-transcriptome work where both the host’s and pathogen’s transcripts have been measured has been shown to work in the A. thaliana - B. cinerea system through single sample RNA-Seq (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
 The genetic interactions between the extreme generalist pathogen, B. cinerea, and the model plant host, A. thaliana, are dominated by complex small-effect loci that display a high degree of interaction between the host and pathogen (Denby, Kumar et al. 2004, Rowe and Kliebenstein 2008, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018).
 Using this co-transcriptome approach to understand this system showed that it was possible to map key virulence networks in the pathogen and resistance responses within the host (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
-Further, by mapping these transcriptomes together, it was possible coalesce the pathogen and host transcript modules into a single network encompassing both species (Zhang, Corwin et al. 2018).
+Further, by mapping these transcriptomes together, it was possible to coalesce the pathogen and host transcript modules into a single network encompassing both species (Zhang, Corwin et al. 2018).
 However, these studies did not assess if it was possible to identify the candidate genes within the pathogen whose genetic variation may be shaping these co-transcriptome interactions.